Blockstream/docs/green/getting-started/setup.rst

 methods (which we recommend anyway), or ensure you retain access to this throw-away email address losing access to your email can be very inconvenient.

-.. tip:: Make sure you use an email address that you will be able to access in the future.
+Make sure you use an email address that you will be able to access in the future.

 ---